Kava-Labs/kava-bridge/x/bridge/spec/README.md

 ## Abstract

-The `x/bridge` module handles cross-chain transfers of ERC-20 tokens between external blockchains (Ethereum) and Kava's EVM, and bidirectional internal bridge to convert between ERC20 tokens on Kava EVM and Kava Cosmos `sdk.Coin`.
+The `x/bridge` module handles cross-chain transfers of ERC-20 tokens between external blockchains (Ethereum) and Kava's EVM, and an internal bridge to convert between ERC20 tokens on Kava EVM and Kava Cosmos `sdk.Coin`.

 This allows the following: